World

 Share

-Ghana’s President John Dramani Mahama the GoldBod Task Force, a specialized unit under the Ghana Gold Board (GoldBod), to combat illegal gold mining and smuggling activities that have long plagued the nation.
-The task force comprises personnel from the military, national security, and other agencies, all of whom have undergone extensive vetting, including polygraph tests and anti-corruption training.
+Ghana’s President John Dramani Mahama inaugurated the GoldBod Task Force, a specialized unit under the Ghana Gold Board (GoldBod), to combat illegal gold mining and smuggling activities that have long plagued the nation.
+The task force comprises personnel from the military, national security, and other law enforcement agencies, all of whom have undergone extensive vetting, including polygraph tests and anti-corruption training.

-The establishment of the GoldBod Task Force follows the passage of the GoldBod Act in March 2025, which the Ghana Gold Board the authority to regulate all aspects of the gold value chain, from exploration and extraction to processing, refining, and marketing.
-The Act introduces stringent to combat illegal mining activities, including increased penalties for offenders and the establishment of specialized task forces to enforce compliance.
+The establishment of the GoldBod Task Force follows the passage of the GoldBod Act in March 2025, which grants the Ghana Gold Board the authority to regulate all aspects of the gold value chain, from exploration and extraction to processing, refining, and marketing.
+The Act introduces stringent measures to combat illegal mining activities, including increased penalties for offenders and the establishment of specialized task forces to enforce compliance.

-Despite these efforts, experts caution that enforcement remains the central challenge in curbing illegal mining.
+Despite these efforts, experts caution that enforcement remains the central challenge in effectively curbing illegal mining.
 Security analyst Festus Aboagye noted that while the task force can help, “the challenge, as usual, is not regulation but enforcement.”

 Share